 The full trial results will be presented at the 2021 American Society of Clinical Oncology (ASCO) Annual Meeting.

-OUTBACK was conducted with the purpose of finding ways to improve standard of chemoradiation, its effects on patients, and explore alternative ways to improve survival rates for women with cervical cancer.
+OUTBACK was conducted with the purpose of finding ways to improve standard of chemoradiation, its effects on cervical cancer patients, and explore alternative ways to improve survival rates for women.